brianc/node-pg-copy-streams/README.md

 ## how? what? huh?

-Did you know that PostgreSQL supports streaming binary data directly into and out of a table?
+Did you know that PostgreSQL supports streaming data directly into and out of a table?
-This means you can take your favorite CSV or TSV or whatever format file and pipe it directly into an existing PostgreSQL table.
+This means you can take your favorite CSV or TSV file and pipe it directly into an existing PostgreSQL table.

+PostgreSQL supports text, csv/tsv and binary data.
+If you have data in another format (say for example JSON) convert it to one of the supported format and pipe it directly into an existing PostgreSQL table !

 You can also take a table and pipe it directly to a file, another database, stdout, even to `/dev/null` if you're crazy!

 What this module gives you is a [Readable](http://nodejs.org/api/stream.html#stream_class_stream_readable) or [Writable](http://nodejs.org/api/stream.html#stream_class_stream_writable) stream directly into/out of a table in your database.